Parameteters of the kernel can be changed (by root) by editing

 On some Unixes you put these sort of echo commands in

-some bootup script such as rc.local
+some bootup script such as rc.local.

 However Linux has a neat way to manage these, from the

-file /etc/sysctl.conf
+file /etc/sysctl.conf.

 You can edit this file to change settings at boot time.

-You can also run the "sysctl
+You can also run the "sysctl" command to make

 changes or to examine the settings.